Pradaxa

 Pradaxa Interactions

 Patients should let their doctor know about any medications or supplements they take prior to starting Pradaxa.
 Taking Pradaxa at the same time as certain other medications can lead to drug interactions.
-Pradaxa drug interactions can make the medications less effective.
-They can also be dangerous.
-A 2022 scientific report confirmed the finding that minimizing the duration of concomitant anticoagulant or antiplatelet therapy is the best way to reduce the risk of bleeding.
+Pradaxa drug interactions can not only make the medications less effective, but can also lead to dangerous additive side effects such as excessive bleeding.

 - Dronedarone